Center for Diabetes and Cardiometabolic Health – CDCH

 Stress Management

-Mind-body techniques (meditation, biofeedback, CBT) improve gut-brain axis function.
+Mind-body techniques (meditation, biofeedback, CBT) support gut-brain axis function.

 Physical Activity

-Regular gentle exercise promotes intestinal motility and relieves constipation.
+Regular gentle exercise may help promote intestinal motility and relieve constipation.

 These should complement, not replace, medical treatment prescribed by your motility specialist.